 A Brief History of the Toronto Blues Society

-The TBS is governed by a working Board of Directors, has a paid Office and Events Coordinator and Grants Officer, additional contract services and a large core of volunteers that is continually renewing.
+The Toronto Blues Society (TBS) is governed by a working Board of Directors.
+Staff positions include an Office Manager and Office Assistant, Event Coordinator, Grants Officer, Bookkeeper, Sponsorship and Advertising Coordinator, Newsletter Editor as well as additional contract services and a large core of volunteers that is continually renewing.
 Self-generated revenue from memberships, advertising and fundraising has been supplemented by funding from government, foundations and corporate sponsorship.

 The Toronto Blues Society began a Blues in the Schools program in 1992 and successfully secured Trillium Foundation funding for three years in 1999 to expand the program.
-Since then the TBS has managed a program of outreach to the Toronto area school system that has placed concerts, workshops and intensive sessions in both elementary and secondary schools.
+Since then, the TBS has managed a program of outreach to the Toronto area school system that has placed concerts, workshops and intensive sessions in both elementary and secondary schools.
 The TBS holds this initiative in high regard and looks forward to expanding Blues in the Schools in cooperation with teachers.
 We also value the education workshops we have staged to help musicians find their way in a competitive creative industry.
-This includes collaborations with the Ontario Council of Folk Festivals (OCFF), Songwriters Association of Canada and Worlds of Music Toronto such as Music Money.
+This includes collaborations with Folk Music Ontario (FMO), Songwriters Association of Canada and Worlds of Music Toronto such as Music Money.
 These panels led to the creation of a national biannual conference called the Blues Summit where artists showcase for talent buyers, seminars address the evolving music industry landscape and some very social networking takes place.

 The Maple Blues Awards has become a must attend blues event with an annual gala at Toronto’s Koerner Hall.
 The TBS Talent Search has attracted up-and-coming blues bands from across the country and provided a launching pad for many new artists.
 The TBS programs a diverse array of activities that includes performance workshops (guitar, harmonica, etc), a Blues in the Schools program, the annual Women’s Blues Revue, concerts, showcases and community outreach events, provides consultation to musicians and the music industry, and advocacy on behalf of the blues community.